minmyatoo/merguinet/readme.md

  ## MerguiNet

  - This project was created by Min Myat Oo for the final project of MCVT deep learning foundation class.
- - this model was customized from MiniVGG models.
+ - This model was customized from MiniVGG models.
  - The python libraries that used in the project. please check in **requirements.txt**